Congressional districts of the Philippines: Apportionment

-Apportionment in the Philippines

 The Philippines constitution mandates a nationwide reapportionment of setting boundaries for legislative districts; however, the legislature has not approved a reapportionment bill since 1987.
 Following the ‘one person, one vote’ doctrine, political territories are expected to be symmetric and have limited variance in the size of its constituencies.
 However, many new districts have been created that defy the basic requisites for redistricting as the constitution fails to clearly expound the due process for apportionment and redistricting.
 This has resulted in unequal representation in districts such as Calacoon City, and Batanes being represented by one legislator each, despite containing populations of 1.2 million and 17 000 people respectively.

 Philippine's 243 congressional districts are composed of territories within provinces, cities and municipalities.
 From an American perspective, provinces are equivalent to states, and below that is the city/municipality which is equivalent to a city/town in the United States.
 Provinces are represented by governors and can be split into multiple congressional districts, each of which elects a congressman.
 Provincial governors allocate resources and control patronage in municipalities across all congressional districts in the province, thus have greater exposure and power than a representative from a single district.